TheYorkshireDev/theyorkshire-dot-dev/README.md

 * `NETLIFY_SITE_ID`

 ## 📝 Planned Enhancements
-- [ ] Add blogging capability from a second repository
+- [ ] Add blogging capability
+- [ ] Pull blog post from a second repository
+- [ ] Move to using GitHub Workflows for CI/CD
+- [ ] Blog Pagination